patojoke/get5/Home.md

 # Welcome to the csgosl wiki!

-csgosl provides one click CSGO server install, maintenance and execution on windows and linux platforms.
+csgosl is a graphical user interface for a Counter Striker Global Offensive (CSGO) server. csgosl supports easy one-click install, update, start and stop server on windows and linux platforms ([supported platforms](Platform-support)).
 If you just want your own CSGO server up and running with reasonable default settings this is the place for you.

+csgosl features:

+* One-click complete install
+* One-click server update

 Add feature list here, pointers to documentation...